Updated March 23, 2022

 For our school district to maintain safe operations, we must attempt to maintain physical distancing to protect against the transmission of the COVID-19 virus while on school grounds and in school facilities.
 To facilitate this, our school district has redesigned our classroom spaces, common areas, and other rooms throughout the buildings for appropriate physical distancing.
 Specifically, appropriate physical distancing means at least 3 feet of space in all directions between students and 6 feet of space between adults and students or adults who are not vaccinated.

 The only time when physical distancing requirements may be relaxed in the school district is when the safety of an activity or the core activity requires a shorter distance or individuals are of the same household.
 To promote this type of behavior, the school district has instituted measures such as placing distance markers around the school district; changing traffic flow patterns to reduce bi-directional foot traffic as feasible; staggering the bus schedule to reduce the amount of students in the hallway at any given time.
 Furthermore, the school district has evaluated smaller spaces in the school building such as elevators, break rooms and offices and will be limiting the use of these spaces.
-These identified spaces will require the use of masks and occupancy should not exceed 50% of the maximum, unless the space is designed for use by a single occupant.
+Occupancy should not exceed 50% of the maximum, unless the space is designed for use by a single occupant.

 Student drop off and pick up will be staggered as feasible to limit contact.
 Parents/guardians will not be permitted entry into school buildings unless a predetermined meeting has been scheduled.
 Details will follow from each school prior to the school year.

 Medically Vulnerable/High-risk Groups

 A virtual option will be available on a limited basis through Questar III for students who have a medical exemption that has been approved by the District’s physician.

 When a parent contends that their child requires remote instruction this year due to heightened COVID vulnerability, the District will proceed as follows: